GovTechSG/sgds-web-component/CONTRIBUTING.md

 Place common/reusable functions and global stylings in utils folder

 ### Filename
 Custom elements must be in kebab case.
-Prefix the files with *-element.ts
+Prefix the files with sgds-*.ts

 ## Testing